Cybersecurity and Spiritual Safety

 There is no shortcut on the path to the tree of life.
 Holding firmly to the "iron rod" - the gospel of Jesus Christ - will bring us to safety and joy.

-As we ask what manner of men and women we ought to be, H. David Burton reminds us that striving to be like Christ is how we make something of ourselves.
+As we ask what manner of men and women we ought to be, we are reminded that striving to be like Christ is how we make something of ourselves.

 The great scientific discoveries over the years stand with the events of the Restoration in showing God's love for humankind.